Allowable Business Expenses UK 2026/27: What You Can Claim Against Tax

 Quick Answer

 As a UK business owner, understanding which expenses you can legitimately claim against your tax bill is crucial for maximising your profits and staying compliant with HMRC.
-This comprehensive guide explains everything you need to know about allowable business expenses in 2025.
+This comprehensive guide explains everything you need to know about claiming allowable business expenses in 2026/27 — what qualifies, what does not, the grey areas HMRC scrutinises, how the claim process works, and how much tax each claim actually saves.

 What Are Allowable Business Expenses?